cse240a-sp24/cse240a-sp24-cache-simulator/README.md

 ## Traces

-Your simulator will model a cache hierarchy based on traces of real programs.Each line in the trace file contains the program counter of the memory access instruction, the address of a memory access in hex as well as where the access should be directed, either to the I\$ (I) or D\$ (D), and either the access is READ (R) or WRITE (W).
+Your simulator will model a cache hierarchy based on traces of real programs.
+Each line in the trace file contains the program counter of the memory access instruction, the address of a memory access in hex as well as where the access should be directed, either to the I\$ (I) or D\$ (D), and either the access is READ (R) or WRITE (W).

 ```